 Pre-heat oven to 200C (400F) and prepare a baking sheet with parchment paper.
 Pulse all ingredients, except for the almond flour, in a food processor until combined.
-The consistency you’re after is a dry, crumbled dough that sticks together when you press it.
-Add 1 tbsp almond flour and combine, using a spatula.
-You may need to add more almond flour, but do not add more than 1 tbsp at a time.
+The consistency you're after is a dry, crumbled dough that sticks together when you press it.
+Add 1 tablespoon almond flour and combine, using a spatula.
+You may need to add more almond flour, but do not add more than 1 tablespoon at a time.
 I only used 1 to get a dry enough dough to handle.

-Take 1 heaping tbsp of dough and shape it into a patty using your hands.
+Take 1 heaping tablespoon of dough and shape it into a patty using your hands.
 Repeat with the rest of the dough, and bake in the oven for 18-20 minutes.
 Makes about 19-20 patties.

 Za'atar Roasted Vegetables